-My new thing this year when people invite us to dinner, is to offer to bring an appetizer.
+My new thing this year when people invite us to dinner is to offer to bring an appetizer.
 I normally bring dessert.
-While I love dessert and have gotten really good at making tarts, pavolas, cakes, puddings, panna cotta (you get the picture), I felt we could all lay off of the sweets; at least for a little while.
+While I love dessert and have gotten really good at making tarts, Pavlos, cakes, puddings, pannacotta, I felt we could all lay off of the sweets; at least for a little while.
 That being said my new favorite appetizer to bring during the holiday season is this recipe for Hot Spicy Crab Dip.

 What is your favorite seafood appetizer?

-1/2 cup peppercorn romano cheese, very fine grate, I used a microplane
+- 1/2 cup parmesan cheese, very fine grate, I used a microplane

 In a mixer combine the cream cheese, sour cream, and mayo; beat on low speed until very smooth, about 7 minutes.